RobDWaller/code101/README.md

 ];
 ```

 First we grab the element from the HTML where we want to display the blog posts and assign it to a variable.
-Again we use the JavaScript `getElementById()` method, notice the `id="blog-posts"` in the HTML markup.
+Again we use the JavaScript `getElementById()` method as we did in the previous task.
+Notice the `id="blog-posts"` in the HTML markup we're going to reference it in our JavaScript code.

 ```javascript
 var postsHolder = document.getElementById('blog-posts');
 ```

-The next step is to loop through the blog posts and assign them to our selected element.
-This involves a few steps:
+The next step is to loop through the blog posts now represented by our `blogPosts` variable and assign each item to the `postsHolder` variable that refrences the `blog-posts` element.

+This process involves a number of steps:

-- Use the `forEach()` method to loop through the blogs.
+- Use the `forEach()` method available on the `blogPosts` variable to loop through the blogs.
-- Create a `<p>` / paragraph element to contain each blog item.
+- Create an HTML `<p>` / paragraph element to contain each blog item, see the `post` variable.
-- Turn the array items in to text elements.
+- Turn each array item in to a text element, see the `text` variable.
-- Add the text element to the paragraph element.
+- Add the text element to the paragraph element using the `appendChild()` method.
-- Append each paragraph element to the holder element we chose.
+- Append each paragraph element `post` to the holder element `postHolder` using the `appendChild()` method.

 ```javascript
 blogPosts.forEach((item) => {